course-details-portlet

 Learning methods and activities

 Lectures, guided readings, and seminars.
-The course is offered when teaching resources are available and can be changed or cancelled if less than 5 PhD candidates are registered.
+The course is offered when teaching resources are available and can be changed or cancelled if fewer than 5 PhD candidates register.
 Maximum: 15 PhD candidates

-The course runs every spring and autumn depending on need.
+The course runs in the spring or autumn, depending on need.

 Compulsory assignments